BIOL5503 Assessing fauna biodiversity in managed landscapes

 - Contact hours

-- lectures: 1 per week; plus self-paced field work with community groups
+- One week block taught prior to self-paced field work with community groups

 - This unit is recognised by the University as a service learning unit.
 Service learning refers